All Episodes

 Maybe disintegrating or deteriorating is the wrong term to describe what's happening.

-But both these guys, Romney and Newt are being flushed out in the course of the campaign here.
+But both these guys, Romney and Newt, are being flushed out in the course of the campaign here.

-That's why I said yesterday, Santorum, Bachman, Perry are all out there, and a lot of people are hoping that one of them second chance uh catches fire.
+And a lot of people are hoping that one of them, second chance, catches fire.

-Was the it was the same book where Newt said that FDR was one of the greatest American presidents.
+It was the same book where Newt said that FDR was one of the greatest American presidents.

-Uh Newt's aides have made it clear that Newt now realizes he got the wrong impression about Stern.
+Now, one thing about this Andy Stern business: Newt's aides have made it clear that Newt now realizes he got the wrong impression about Stern and that he disagrees with him very strongly.

-Now that's what they're saying.
+Now, that's what they're saying.

-Newt didn't realize he just he was he was he got fooled.
+Newt didn't realize he just got fooled.

-Stern could have lied to him totally when they met, but it's still a problem.
+Stern could have lied to him totally when they met.

-It's I know it's still a problem.
+I know it's still a problem.

-And it's this book, the book came out in 2009.
+The book came out in 2009.

 It's this book that he said FDR was the greatest president of the 20th century.